Best Platform for Trading Commodities in the UK (2026) - Here's what my tests revealed

 Who Should Use Saxo?

-Saxo suits experienced traders who need futures and options on commodities, not just CFDs.
-Portfolio managers, sophisticated retail traders, and anyone who needs exchange-traded contracts will find Saxo valuable.
-If you just want simple gold CFDs, you’re paying for capabilities you won’t use – Capital.com or CMC make more sense.
+Saxo suits experienced traders who genuinely need futures and options on commodities, not just CFDs - portfolio managers, sophisticated retail traders, and anyone after exchange-traded contracts.
+If all you want is simple gold CFDs, you’re paying for firepower you’ll never use, and I’d send you to Capital.com or CMC instead.

 Are These Commodity Brokers Safe and Regulated?